stephanosterburg/stephanosterburg.github.io/_posts/2019-04-02-text_classification_part_1.md

 ## API

-Luckily, the NYTimes offers an API to excess not only their archive but also search for the most current articles.
-Even better, their developer site has a playground to toy around to see what kind of results you can get and fine tune your query.
+Luckily, the NYTimes offers an API to excess not only their archive but also search for the most current articles online.
+Even better, their developer site has a playground to toy around to see what kind of results you can get and fine tune our query.

 {% gist 3dac0843b584b388d42a881209089876 %}